NREL/dgen/packer/README.md

  The first time running `~ubuntu/dgen_start.sh`, dgen will build the Docker images and download the default dataset.  `This may take 10-15 minutes depending on your network connection.`

+#### Using a new dataset

+Edit the docker-compose file `/home/ubuntu/dgen/docker/docker-compose.yml`.
+See `using a new dataset` in the [dgen Docker Usage Guide](../docker/README.md).

+One challenge you must consider when using an EC2 instance is if the `/data/input_sheet_final.xlsm` needs to be edited, you must copy this file to a system with Excel that can edit the document, then you need to copy it back to the instance.

+#### Warning: This will remove old running containers and data volumes.
+This may be required if you need space.

-You can completely remove all the data for a fresh start with the below script and commands.
+You can completely remove all the data for a fresh start with the below script and commands. `This will result in loss in your dgen data and provide a fresh start`

 ```bash
 $ ~/dgen_prune_all_data.sh